Tristan Borges: Professional

-On 10 January 2019, Borges signed his first professional contract with Canadian Premier League side Forge FC.
-He made his debut in the inaugural CPL match against York9 FC on 27 April 2019.
+On January 10, 2019, Borges signed his first professional contract with Canadian Premier League side Forge FC.
+He made his debut in the inaugural CPL match against York9 FC on April 27, 2019.

 He scored the winning goal in the first leg of the CPL Finals, before being sent off.
 Forge appealed the red card to the Canadian Soccer Association and it was rescinded, allowing Borges to play in the second leg, which also ended in a 1–0 victory.
 Borges was a standout in the CPL's inaugural season, winning the Golden Boot, with 13 goals, and sharing in a six-way tie for most assists, with five.
 In November 2019, Borges was announced as both the CPL Player of the Year and best Canadian U-21 player.

-On 22 January 2020, Borges was transferred to Belgian First Division B side Oud-Heverlee Leuven for a fee reported to be "between $300,000 and $500,000", signing a contract until summer 2022.
+On January 22, 2020, Borges was transferred to Belgian First Division B side Oud-Heverlee Leuven for a fee reported to be "between $300,000 and $500,000", signing a contract until summer 2022.
 He made his debut on February 1 against Roeselare.

-On 5 March 2021, after receiving limited playing time for OH Leuven, Borges was loaned back to Forge FC for the 2021 Canadian Premier League season.
+On March 5, 2021, after receiving limited playing time for OH Leuven, Borges was loaned back to Forge FC for the 2021 Canadian Premier League season.
 His loan was later extended in February 2022.
 Upon the expiry of his contract with Leuven and thus his Forge loan, he remained with Forge for the remainder of the season.
+In October 2023, Borges helped Forge win their fourth league title, scoring an Olympico goal to seal a 2–1 win over Cavalry FC in the play-off final.
+At the end of the 2024 season, he was named the 2024 CPL Player of the Year, becoming the first player to win the award twice.